Bernabe Villacampo: Taking the WBA World Flyweight Championship

-He took the WBA World Flyweight Championship in a fifteen round Unanimous Decision on October 19, 1969 against Japanese boxer Hiroyuki Ebihara at the Prefectural Gymnasium, in Osaka, Japan.
+He took the WBA World Flyweight Championship in a fifteen round unanimous decision on October 19, 1969 against Japanese boxer Hiroyuki Ebihara at the Prefectural Gymnasium, in Osaka, Japan.
 He stunned the enthusiastic Japanese crowd in Osaka by claiming the title against the heavy hometown favorite.

 Boxing while WBA Flyweight Champion

-While still champion on December 14, 1969 he was defeated in a non-title fight by Masao Oba in a ten round Uanimous Decision in Tokyo, Japan.
+While still champion on December 14, 1969 he was defeated in a non-title fight by Masao Oba in a ten round unanimous decision in Tokyo, Japan.

-On February 7, 1970, in a non-title fight in Manila he won a ten round Unanimous Decision against Raton Mojica of Nicaragua.
+On February 7, 1970, in a non-title fight in Manila he won a ten round unanimous decision against Raton Mojica of Nicaragua.

 Losing the WBA World Flyweight Championship to Berkrerk Chartvanchai

-In his first title defense, he lost the WBA World Flyweight Championship in a close fifteen round Split Decision on April 5, 1970 against Thai boxer Berkrerk Chartvanchai in Bangkok, Thailand.
+In his first title defense, he lost the WBA World Flyweight Championship in a close fifteen round split decision on April 5, 1970 against Thai boxer Berkrerk Chartvanchai in Bangkok, Thailand.
 The loss dropped Villacampo to third in the World ratings.
 As the Philippines was and had been an American protectorate, many American papers covered Villacampo's loss, though in short paragraphs, with minimal detail.
 In a close bout, the Associated Press had the scoring 73-70 for Chartvanchai.
 Chartvanchai used primarily body punches and solid defense to take the title.
 He made Villicampo miss repeatedly and scored frequently with blows to the torso.
 In the eighth he opened a cut above Villacampo's eye that bothered his opponent throughout the remainder of the bout.
 One source noted "Villicampo...was the more aggressive but could not land telling blows."
 Many of Chartvanchai's best scoring punches were quick strikes to the torso after breaking out of clinches.